theory/justatheory/content/post/postgres/extension-metadata-typology.md

 configuration information, like whether an extension needs its libraries included in [`shared_preload_libraries`] to enable [`LOAD`] or requires a cluster restart.
-(Arguably this information should be in the "install" typology rathe than "run".)
+(Arguably this information should be in the "install" typology rather than "run".)

 ### Classification

-This typology allows the extension developer to associate additional metadata for the extension to improve discovery, such as key words.
-But it might also benefit from selections from a curated list of extension classifications, such as the [category slugs] supported for the [cargo categories field].
+Classification metadata lets the extension developer associate additional information to improve discovery, such as key words.
+It might also allow selections from a curated list of extension classifications, such as the [category slugs] supported for the [cargo categories field].
+Ecosystem apps use this data to organize extensions under key words or categories, making it easier for users to find extensions often used together or for various workloads or tasks.

 ### Metrics and Reports